Inspiring the next generation into the Print, Paper and Packaging industries

 For over ten years PrintIT! has welcomed thousands of young people into the competition.
-Working together with Fairtrade, the students design a print based product from start to finish.
-They learn the skills needed and are educated on the career routes available to them.
+Students design a print based product from start to finish.
+They learn the skills needed and are educated on the career routes and apprenticeships available to them in the printing industries.

 Each school will receive free career packs providing information for both the teachers and students about the apprenticeships available, where to apply and how to progress in these industries.

 Each programme offers schools the opportunities to visit industry, either at trade shows or premises.
-Sponsored by the companies involved, transport, guided tours and talks are offered to our registered schools for free!
+Sponsored by the companies involved, transport, guided tours and talks are offered to our registered schools!

 Free learning resources